Diarrhea is when you have frequent and liquid bowel movements. Many things can cause it, including:

-Most of the time, diarrhea doesn’t require treatment.
+It is a common condition that most of the time doesn’t require treatment.
 It usually lasts only a couple of days, whether you treat it or not.
-However, medicine can help you feel better, especially if you also have cramping.
+But medicine can help you feel better.
+It especially helps if you also have cramping or stomach pain.

 What types of OTC medicines treat diarrhea?

-Over-the-counter medicines are medicines you can buy without a prescription from your doctor.
+You can buy over-the-counter (OTC) medicines without a prescription from your doctor.
 Some OTC medicines can help you feel better if you have diarrhea.
 These are called antidiarrheal medicines.
-Antidiarrheal medicines include loperamide (1 brand name: Imodium) and bismuth subsalicylate (2 brand names: Kaopectate, Pepto-Bismol).
-Bismuth subsalicylate can also be used for upset stomach and as an antiemetic (a medicine that treats nausea and vomiting).
+Antidiarrheal medicines include:

 How do OTC antidiarrheal medicines work?

-Loperamide works by slowing down how fast things move through your intestines (bowels).
-This allows more fluid to be absorbed so that you have less diarrhea and more formed stools.
+Loperamide slows down how fast things move through your intestines (bowels).
+This allows more fluid to be absorbed into your body.
+This helps you have less diarrhea and more formed stools.

-Bismuth subsalicylate works by balancing the way fluid moves through your intestines.
-It also reduces inflammation and keeps certain bacteria and viruses that cause diarrhea from growing in the stomach and intestines.
+Bismuth subsalicylate balances the way fluid moves through your intestines.
+It reduces inflammation.
+It keeps bacteria and viruses that cause diarrhea from growing in the stomach and intestines.

 How do I safely take OTC antidiarrheal medicines?

-Read the directions on the drug facts label to learn how much medicine to take and how often to take it.
-If you have any questions about how much medicine to take, call your family doctor or pharmacist.
-Keep a record (1-page PDF) of which OTC medicines you are using and when you take them.
+Before you take an OTC antidiarrheal medicine, read the directions on the drug facts label.
+This will tell you how much medicine to take and how often to take it.
+If you have any questions, call your family doctor or pharmacist.
+Keep a record of which OTC medicines you are using and when you take them.
 If you need to go to the doctor, take this list with you.

 Follow these tips to make sure you are taking the right amount of medicine: